To store environments, projects, variables, releases, and deployment history, Octopus Deploy uses a Microsoft SQL Server database.

 Azure SQL Database automatic index management

-To ensure that you are aware of which Indexes exist so that you can drop/recreate them between upgrades, we suggest disabling the Azure SQL feature to automatically apply performance recommendations, and apply the recommendations manually instead.
+To ensure that you are aware of which indexes exist, we suggest disabling the Azure SQL feature to automatically apply performance recommendations, and apply the recommendations manually instead.

 In this section

 The following topics are explained further in this section: